ericwbailey/ericwbailey.website/source/published/dont-use-custom-css-scrollbars.md

 #### Modifying the operating system scrollbar width

 Windows lets you globally adjust the scrollbar width [via modification of a registry value](https://www.makeuseof.com/windows-10-11-customize-scrollbars/).
-It affects any and all applications that use operating system scrollbars, including browsers you have installed.
+It affects any and all applications that use operating system scrollbars.
+This browsers you have installed, unless a website or webapp uses a custom CSS scrollbar treatment.

 <figure
   role="figure"